gowriabinesh-ds/Bird_Skeleton_PCA_Analysis_R/README.md

 This project applies **Principal Component Analysis (PCA)** to a dataset of bird skeletal measurements to explore the relationship between bone structure and ecological groups. <br> By reducing 10 morphometric variables into primary components, this analysis identifies how skeletal features differ across groups like Raptors, Swimming Birds and Singing Birds.

 ## 📊 Dataset Description
-The dataset consists of 413 observations of bird skeletons from the Natural History Museum of Los Angeles County.
-Each bird is measured across 10 features:
+The dataset consists of 413 observations of bird skeletons from the Natural History Museum of Los Angeles County. <br> Each bird is measured across 10 features:
 - **Humerus:** Length and Diameter
 - **Ulna:** Length and Diameter
 - **Femur:** Length and Diameter